 Our Prosecco tasting

 When friends recently visited from South Carolina, we weren’t quite sure of the timing of their arrival because of possible flight and/or weather delays.
-It seemed prudent to serve drinks and snacks to stave off our hunger until dinner was underway.
+It seemed prudent to serve drinks and snacks, an aperitivo, to stave off our hunger until dinner was underway.

 Several months ago, the U.S. marketing company representing Zonin 1821 (an Italian vine growing and winemaking company) sent us three bottles of Prosecco from its limited “Dress Code” collection so we could sample and review the different varieties.
 This seemed like the perfect opportunity to organize an at-home Prosecco tasting.

 Before our friends arrived, we headed to our favorite authentic Italian deli (in New York) for an assortment of cheeses, meats and olives that would pair well with the chilled Prosecco.

 One of the reasons we may not have opened the bottles before, is because they are so damn attractive.
 (While you can’t judge a wine by a bottle, packaging surely influences purchasing decisions.)

 DOC (Denominazione di Origine Controllata) regulations, which ensure the quality and authenticity of Italian wines, allow winemakers to blend Glera grapes with a maximum of 15 percent of other varietals and still call it Prosecco.

 This led Zonin to create three new types of Prosecco, blending the classic version of the wine with Pinot Noir, Pinot Grigio and Pinot Bianco grapes.
 The colors of the three different bottles (black, gray and white) are inspired by the names of the grapes and are intended to convey different moods.